 Are young people in Tbilisi free and inventive in how they dress?

-There's a kind of Tbilisi Tumblr generation; you see them in clubs, or hanging around the streets like a big gang, they're kitchy and classy at the same time.
+There's a kind of Tbilisi Tumblr generation, you see them in clubs, or hanging around the streets like a big gang, they're kitchy and classy at the same times.
 It's funny and cool.

 Demna Gvasalia's work at Vetements and Balenciaga has certainly attracted a lot of attention to Georgian designers.
 Does his work seem Georgian at all to you?
 Has it influence the way people dress and think about fashion is Georgia?